Teradata Compression Considerations

 When Teradata compression becomes pressing

-If so, use compression as an addition to your space management effort.
+Implement compression as a supplement to your space management strategy.

-Compression is a table column definition addendum that defines the most common values as “given” to not consume space once for every occurrence in the row.
-The value is kept on a “higher-order,” in the table header definition.
+Compression is a table column addition that designates frequently occurring values as “given” to avoid taking up space with each instance in the row.
+The value is stored in a “higher order” within the table header definition.

 • One cannot compress all kinds of tables; volatile ones are exempt.